Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: The fermionic Gross-Neveu at imaginary chemical potential and finite temperature in odd dimensions - The gap equations

-$G_5$ is the bare coupling and $G_{5,*}$ is the zero temperature critical coupling.
-If ${\cal M}_5>0$ then $G_5>G_{5,*}$ and we are in the strong coupling regime.
-So a non-zero solution of $m_*$ in {(\ref{ge5})} would break parity by giving mass to elementary fermions.
-To derive the gap equation I have dropped the infinite number of terms that go as inverse powers of $\Lambda$ and I have noted that the last term in parenthesis resembles the corresponding three-dimensional gap equation.
-Remarkably we see signs of a partial deconstruction of the higher dimensional models in terms of lowers dimensional quantities.
+In the context of the equation (\ref{ge5}), $G_5$ represents the bare coupling, while $G_{5,*}$ signifies the critical coupling at zero temperature.
+Should ${\cal M}_5$ possess a value greater than zero, it implies that $G_5$ exceeds $G_{5,*}$, thereby entering the domain of strong coupling.
+Consequently, the existence of a non-zero solution for $m_*$ in equation (\ref{ge5}) would lead to the breaking of parity symmetry by giving mass to elementary fermions.

+In deriving the gap equation, I have omitted an infinite number of terms that scale inversely with powers of $\Lambda$, and I have also observed that the last term within the parentheses mirrors the analogous gap equation in three dimensions.
+Notably, we discern indications of a partial deconstruction of the higher-dimensional models, where they can be expressed in terms of lower-dimensional quantities.

-As we go to dimensions $d>3$, the crucial issue is the explicit presence of the cutoff in the gap equation i.e. compare the $5d$ with the $3d$ case.
-I emphasised that ${\cal M}_5$ is independent of the cutoff $\Lambda$, hence for a given temperature the $5d$ gap equation is a two-parameter equation for $z_*$.
-This means that there was no unambiguous way to tune the single coupling constant of the theory, namely the parameter ${\cal M}_5$, in order to obtain a cutoff independent result which is equivalent to the nonrenormalizability of the 5-dimensional theory, unless I use another method.
+As we move into dimensions $d>3$, a pivotal aspect emerges in the explicit inclusion of the cut-off within the gap equation.
+This becomes evident when comparing the $5d$ case with the $3d$ counterpart.
+I have underscored the fact that ${\cal M}_5$ remains independent of the cut-off $\Lambda$.
+As a result, for a given temperature, the $5d$ gap equation transforms into a two-parameter equation for $z*$.
+This implies that there is no clear-cut method to manipulate the single coupling constant of the theory, represented by the parameter ${\cal M}_5$, in a manner that yields a result free from cut-off dependence.
+This is indicative of the nonrenormalizability of the 5-dimensional theory unless an alternate method is employed.

-In the presence of an imaginary chemical potential the situation became more interesting, since I encountered again nontrivial zeros of $D_3(-z_*)$ on the unit circle.
-That means that I was able study the critical theory with ${\cal M}_5=0$.
-A short excursion in Mathematica yielded two zeroes for $D_3(-z)$ on the unit circle, in order to find the thermal windows of the theory where the system is bosonized.
-Remarkably their positions were approximated (an interesting and detailed work about these positions are in \cite{Etienne}) to high accuracy in \cite{Filothodoros:2018} by rational multiples of $\pi$ as
+When introducing an imaginary chemical potential, the situation grew more intriguing.
+I encountered once again nontrivial roots of $D_3(-z_*)$ situated on the unit circle.
+This discovery enabled me to explore the critical theory while setting ${\cal M}_5$ to zero.
+Through a brief exploration using Mathematica, I identified two zeros of $D_3(-z)$ on the unit circle.
+These zeros hold significance in determining the thermal windows where the system undergoes bosonization.
+Interestingly, in \cite{Filothodoros:2018}, I approximated their positions to a high degree of precision, and their values were found to be rational multiples of $\pi$, as highlighted in a comprehensive study \cite{Etienne}, as:

 Using the periodic properties of the Clausen functions, the relevant results are